|Health-Care Reform: Considerations for Employers|

 The health-care reform law does provide an incentive in the form of tax credits to certain small businesses (generally those with fewer than 25 full-time employees) that pay at least half the cost of health insurance for their employees.

 The maximum credit is 50% of the employer's premium (35% for eligible tax-exempt employers), as long as employers purchase coverage for employees through the federal or a state Marketplace.

 To be eligible for the maximum tax credit, the employer must have 10 or fewer employees and average annual wages not exceeding $25,000.
 The credit is phased out for employers with between 10 and 25 full-time employees, and for employers whose full-time employees have average annual wages between $25,000 and $50,000.
 In addition, the credit is capped based on the average cost of health insurance in the area where the small business is located.SHOP exchanges

 Many small businesses with 100 or fewer employees can purchase health insurance through state-based Small Business Health Options Program (SHOP) Marketplaces.
 The Marketplaces offer at least four benefit categories of plans based on covering an increasing percentage of benefit costs, and allow employers to more easily compare plan prices and benefits.
-In 2017, states may elect to allow employers with more than 100 employees to buy coverage through SHOP Marketplaces.
+Some states allow employers with more than 100 employees to buy coverage through SHOP Marketplaces.
 Visit www.healthcare.gov/small-businesses/employers/ for more information on your state's SHOP.